Restaurant Listings

 AMERICAN

-Situated on Deer Valley Resort’s Deer Hollow ski run, this alfresco St. Regis eatery offers a select menu that features gourmet quick service lunch, a full service deck meal, or apres ski with light bites and cocktails.
-Enjoy the sunset Champagne sabering ritual at the adjacent Fire Garden every evening and terrific cocktails and cuisine year-round.
+Situated on Deer Valley Resort’s Deer Hollow ski run, this alfresco St. Regis eatery offers a select menu that features gourmet quick-service lunch, a full-service deck meal, or après-ski with light bites and cocktails.
+The Rime lobster roll is irresistible, as is the rib eye French dip.
+Turkey chili and New England clam chowder hit the spot during a chilly ski day.
+Enjoy the sunset Champagne sabering ritual at the adjacent Fire Garden every evening, and terrific cocktails and cuisine year-round.
 2300 Deer Valley Dr E, 435-940-5700, srdvdining.com $$$ L D O P

 VISTA LOUNGE & TERRACE